lexicalunit/spellbot/README.md

 - `!help`: Provides detailed help about all of the following commands.
 - `!about`: Get information about SpellBot and its creators.

-### ✋ Looking For Game
+### ✋ Commands for Players

-For players just looking to start some games, these commands are for you!
+Just looking to play some games of Magic?
+These commands are for you!

 - `!lfg`: Sign up to play Magic: The Gathering!
 - `!join`: Look for a game to join, but don't create a new one.